sait-lab/learn-git/git-branching.md

 ![basic-branching-3](./git-branching.assets/basic-branching-3.png)

 Now you get the call that there is an issue with the website, and you need to fix it immediately.
-With Git, you don’t have to deploy your fix along with the `iss53` changes you’ve made, and you don’t have to put a lot of effort into reverting those changes before you can work on applying your fix to what is in production.
+With Git, you don't have to deploy your fix along with the `iss53` changes you've made, and you don't have to put a lot of effort into reverting those changes before you can work on applying your fix to what is in production.
 All you have to do is switch back to your `main` branch.

-However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
-It’s best to have a clean working state when you switch branches.
-There are ways to get around this (namely, stashing and commit amending) that we’ll cover later on, in [Stashing and Cleaning](https://git-scm.com/book/en/v2/ch00/_git_stashing).
-For now, let’s assume you’ve committed all your changes, so you can switch back to your `main` branch:
+However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you're checking out, Git won't let you switch branches.
+It's best to have a clean working state when you switch branches.
+There are ways to get around this (namely, stashing and commit amending) that we'll cover later on, in [Stashing and Cleaning](https://git-scm.com/book/en/v2/ch00/_git_stashing).
+For now, let's assume you've committed all your changes, so you can switch back to your `main` branch:

 ```
 $ git switch main